 The lumberjack themed Uitto Pub, in the center of Rovaniemi, offers a nice variety of drinks, hearty meals and a good selection of board games.

 The one and only Irish Pub in town.
 Oliver's Corner offers live sports and the best selection of whiskeys in Rovaniemi.
 Their upstairs nightclub is open until later hours.
 Moreover, there's karaoke on Wednesdays and Thursdays.

 This American style sports bar offers live sports along with a menu designed for sports fans - burgers, ribs, chicken wings etc.

 Website: Bull Bar & Grill

 Half Moon is the biggest and the number one nightclub in the center of Rovaniemi.
-It's also the main venue where Finnish artist come for gigs.
+It's also the main venue in Rovaniemi for Finnish artists to have gigs.

 Website: Half Moon

 Don't worry if you forgot clothing back home, since in the center of Rovaniemi alone, there are three shopping centers.
 The Retail store Clas Ohlson in Shopping Center Rinteenkulma has many handy gadgets if you happened to forget your adapter or phone charger back home.